William Wyler: 1960–1970: Later work and final films

-In 1968 he directed Barbra Streisand in her debut film, Funny Girl, costarring Omar Sharif, which became a huge financial success.
+In 1968, he directed Barbra Streisand in her debut film, Funny Girl, costarring Omar Sharif, which became a huge financial success.
 It was nominated for eight Academy Awards, and like Audrey Hepburn in her first starring role, Streisand won as Best Actress, becoming the thirteenth actor to win an Oscar under his direction.

 Streisand had already starred in the Broadway musical of Funny Girl, with seven hundred performances.
 And although she knew the part well, Wyler still had to mold her stage role for the screen.
 She naturally wanted to be involved in the film's production, often asking Wyler questions, but they got along well.
 "Things were ironed out when she discovered some of us knew what we were doing," kidded Wyler.

 What originally attracted him to direct Streisand was similar to what attracted him to Audrey Hepburn, who had also been new to film audiences.
 He met with Streisand during her musical run and became excited at the prospect of guiding another new star into an award-winning performance.
 He sensed and admired that Streisand had the same kind of dedication to being an actress as did Bette Davis, early in her career.
 "It just needed to be controlled and toned down for the movie camera."
-Wyler said afterwards:
+Wyler said afterwards, "I'm terribly fond of her.
+She was very professional, very good, a hard worker, too hard at times.
+She would work day and night if you would let her.
+She is absolutely tireless".

 Wyler was hired to direct Patton (1970), but quit before the beginning of production in 1969.

 The last film Wyler directed was The Liberation of L.B.
 Jones, released in 1970.

-Style
+Style and technique

+Visual style

 Wyler had worked with cinematographer Gregg Toland for six of his films, mostly in the 1930s.
 Toland used deep focus photographic technique for most of them, whereby he could keep all objects on the screen, whether foreground or background, in sharp focus at the same time.
 The technique gives the illusion of depth and therefore makes the scene more true to life.

 A perfectionist, Wyler earned the nickname "40-take Wyler".
 On the set of Jezebel, Wyler forced Henry Fonda through 40 takes of one particular scene, his only guidance being "Again!" after each take.
 When Fonda asked for more direction, Wyler responded, "It stinks."
 Similarly, when Charlton Heston quizzed the director about the supposed shortcomings of his performance in Ben-Hur, Wyler simply told Heston "Be better!"
 However, Heston notes that by the time a scene is done, regardless of how hard it was to do, it always came off well: